AlineQuadros/blog/_posts/2019-05-11-NLP-knowledge-discovery-science-literature.md

 Because I had the publication year of each publication (I grouped them per decade), I was able to detect trends in time.
 I assumed that this analysis would provide a good overview of how the interest on mangroves has been changing along time.
 The results look like this:

-> Fun fact: The oldest publication about **mangrove ecology** that I could find was ...
+### visualization

+The tool `PyLDAVis` .
+I learned about it here: <ahref="https://nlpforhackers.io/topic-modeling/">https://nlpforhackers.io/topic-modeling/</a>

 That's it!
 I'm looking forward to getting more data and extracting more knowledge from published stuff

-> *Note: I only analyzed publications in English, which is a pity.
-Most mangroves of the world occur in non-English speaking  countries (like Brazil ), so there's a lot published in other languages.
+*Note: I only analyzed publications in English, which is a pity.
+Most mangroves of the world occur in non-English speaking  countries (like Brazil ), so there's a lot published in other languages.*